nikban95/Battery-Notifier/README.md

-# Battery-Notification-Script
+# Battery-Notifier
-This is a script which gives popup on low battery.
-It speaks the low battery message.
+This is a script which gives popup on low battery in Linux Mint.
+It also speaks the low battery message in English.

 Dependency: